Georgia school chief now says he will recognize AP African American Studies

 Under siege from his own party, Republican Georgia School Superintendent Richard Woods announced Wednesday that he will include AP African American Studies in the state catalog, assuring it will earn state funding and students who take it will qualify for a grade-point average boost in their HOPE Scholarship calculation.

-His stand had met with widespread criticism and the pressure on him to reverse his decision was mounting.
+His stand that the course violated the state’s 2022 divisive concepts law had met with widespread criticism and the pressure on him to reverse his decision was mounting.

+News of Woods’ change of heart delighted educators.
+“Advocacy works,” said former Georgia Teacher of the Year Tracey Nance.
+“I keep telling students, parents and educators it’s policy, not politics.
+It’s neither a red issue nor a blue issue, it’s a kid issue.
+Trust kids, and trust teachers.”

+“I am appreciative of the bipartisan, multiracial coalition of state and local leaders, school officials, parents, students and journalists who voiced opposition to Superintendent Woods’ ill conceived notion that teaching AP African American history would violate state law,” said DeKalb CEO and historian Michael Thurmond.
+“Proud to be a Georgian.”

 Over the past several weeks, I have sought guidance and clarity regarding the extent to which Advanced Placement (AP), International Baccalaureate (IB), and dual enrollment courses within the K-12 school system intersect with O.C.G.A. § 20-1-11, the divisive concepts legislation.